 E-MS: So, when you got all these new powers, you wanted to look and act the part.
 Some people were actually afraid of you.

-E-MS: And you got into a lot of trouble in high school.
+E-MS: I wish you hadn't.
+So you got into a lot of trouble in high school.
 I also read that you started hanging out in all these dark corners of the internet.
 Chat groups and such.

 Elm Sunday: So?

 E-MS: So...when you got all these new powers, Elm, your personality changed.
 You were no longer sweet, but scary.

 Elm Sunday: Yeah, and I was powerful.
 Like nobody better mess with the Sea Priestess, you know?

 E-MS: But somebody did try to mess with you.
 Wasn't it Grandmother Ruth?

 Elm Sunday: She tried.
 In fact, Grandma did something really bad to me, something I hope she goes to the fires of hell for.
 But it didn't change me.
 It just made me madder and I still got to go to England with Snow.
 Nothing was going to keep me from that trip, not even that crazy old church lady!

 E-MS: So you went and you had a chaperone, Kat, the massage therapist.
 She's the woman with the crystal healing bed who helped your mother.
 Tell us about that trip.

 Elm Sunday: It would have been better if Kat hadn't been there to babysit us.
 She thinks she's real spiritual and connected with the Divine Feminine or whatever.
 Snow likes her but I tried to ignore her whenever I could.
 But you know what?
 Something really amazing happened on the plane to London, something I would never have guessed in a million years.